Best Men’s Fragrances for Masculinity 2026 — A Perfumer’s Pick

 Why it’s masculine

-Real Australian sandalwood contains the full spectrum of santalols — the compounds that merge with skin chemistry rather than sitting on top of it.
-No synthetic reconstruction does this.
+Real Australian and Mysore sandalwood contain the full spectrum of santalols — the compounds that merge with skin chemistry rather than sitting on top of it.
+Synthetic sandalwood accords recreate parts of the profile, but not the complete spectrum found in natural sandalwood oil.

 If you like Le Labo Santal 33